 The instructions contained in this section are for demonstration, testing, and practice purposes only and must not be used in production.

-Like any other Kubernetes application, Cloud Native PostgreSQL is deployed using regular manifests written in YAML.
+Like any other Kubernetes application, EDB Postgres for Kubernetes is deployed using regular manifests written in YAML.

-By following the instructions on this page you should be able to start a PostgreSQL cluster on your local Kubernetes/Openshift installation and experiment with it.
+By following these instructions you should be able to start a PostgreSQL cluster on your local Kubernetes/Openshift installation and experiment with it.

 If you are running Openshift, use